hiroki-repo/GDI8001/README.md

 2, Extract the zip file that downloaded now!

 3, Please put firmware files PC-8801 font as "font.rom", 4TH Firmware as "N88_0.rom", PC-8801 N-88 BASIC as "n88basic.rom" and PC-8001 compatible BASIC as "n80basic.rom" to GDI8001-main folder!
+If you wanted to use low level Floppy disk drive emulation, Please put the PC-80s31 or PC-8801 fdd controller firmware as "n80s31.rom" for the program folder!
+If you wanted to use the Kanji rom, Please put the 1st level data rom as "kfont1.rom" and 2nd level data rom as "kfont2.rom"!

 4, Run "GDI8001.exe"